 Ark.
 Code Ann. § 6-20-1204 specifies procedures to be followed if a school district is delinquent in a payment to the paying agent for bonded debt.
 As additional security, any delinquent payment for bonded debt will be satisfied by the Division of Elementary and Secondary Education (DESE).
 Depending on the date of the bond issue, DESE will recover the full amount of any delinquency payment through the withholding of a school district's state funding or a direct payment from the school district.
 There were no delinquent bond payments incurred by the District during the audit period.

-5: ACCOUNTS PAYABLE
+5: ACCOUNTS PAYABLE AND ACCRUED LIABILITIES

-Accounts payable at June 30, 2022, were comprised of the following:
+Accounts payable and accrued liabilities at June 30, 2022, were comprised of the following: